thorved/ssh-reverseproxy/README.md

 Environment variables
 - SSH_PORT or SSH_LISTEN_ADDR: listen port/address (default :2222)
 - SSH_HOST_KEY_PATH: path to server host key (PEM/OpenSSH).
 If unset, an ephemeral Ed25519 key is generated in memory — this changes on each restart and will trigger "REMOTE HOST IDENTIFICATION HAS CHANGED!" on clients.
-- SSH_MAPPING_FILE: path to JSON key-to-target mapping (default mapping.json)
+- SSH_KNOWN_HOSTS: path to known_hosts file used to verify upstream server host keys.
+If unset, verification is disabled (not recommended).
- SSH_ACCEPT_UNKNOWN_UPSTREAM: if true, when an upstream host key is unknown, the proxy will automatically learn it (append to SSH_KNOWN_HOSTS) and retry once.
+- SSH_ACCEPT_UNKNOWN_UPSTREAM: if true, when an upstream host key is unknown, the proxy will automatically learn it (append to SSH_KNOWN_HOSTS) and retry once.
 Default false.

-Mapping file structure (see mapping.example.json)
-{
-	"entries": [
+- SSH_DB_DSN: Postgres connection string (required)
+- SSH_DB_TABLE: table name (default proxy_mappings)

 Auto-learning unknown upstream keys
 Set SSH_ACCEPT_UNKNOWN_UPSTREAM=true to enable "accept-new" behavior.
 When the upstream's host key is unknown, the proxy captures it, appends it to SSH_KNOWN_HOSTS, and retries once.
 Use with caution and only in trusted networks.
-		{ "publicKey": "ssh-ed25519 AAAA... comment", "target": { "addr": "host:22", "user": "ubuntu", "auth": { "method": "none" } } },
-		{ "fingerprint": "SHA256:...", "target": { "addr": "host:22", "user": "ec2-user", "auth": { "method": "key", "keyPath": "./id_ed25519", "passphrase": "" } } }
-	]
-}

 Match rules
 - If fingerprint is set, it must match ssh.FingerprintSHA256 of the client's key (format like SHA256:abc...)